How To Pick a Faucet Water Filter?

 The system is all tested and certified by NSF International against ANSI Standard 42 and 53.
 There is no claim on how well the filter is performing on removing the contaminants.

-Although both FM-15A and FM-100 are using different cartridge code, the content and the filtration capability are the same.
+Although both FM-15A and FM-100 are using different cartridge codes, the content and the filtration capability are the same.

 The system comes with a 2-year limited warranty which is one of the longest.
-This shows Culligan are serious about the quality of their product.
+This shows Culligan is serious about the quality of their product.

 Long Lifespan Filter: Each cartridge is designed to handle up to 200 gallons of filtered water.
-However, this machine doesn’t come with a light indicator to notified the users when replacement is needed.
+However, this machine doesn’t come with a light indicator to notify the users when replacement is needed.

 Annual Maintenance Cost: $29 for up to 2 person usage.